-Looking for a wireless speaker but you’re lost among the plethora of models available on the market?
+Looking for a best bluetooth speaker under 100 but you’re lost among the plethora of models available on the market?
 Do not panic!

 Whether you’re looking for a powerful or versatile compact speaker, this little shopping guide should help you get a clearer idea of what to look for before investing.

 The first question to ask yourself, if you plan to buy a portable bluetooth speaker, is to know how you will use it.

 Do you need your speaker to follow you in all (or almost) your peregrinations or is it a matter of listening permanently?